ABelliqueux/3dcam-headers/README.md

 // #define USECD
 ```
 The address we have to load the data to is defined by the 'load_all_overlays_here' symbol in `main.map`.
-The provided `ovly_upload_helper.sh` script takes care of finding that address depending on the ps-exe name.
+The provided `ovly_upload_helper.sh` bash script takes care of finding that address depending on the ps-exe name.
 Thus, to load `Overlay.lvl1` and `main.ps-exe` in the psx ram, use :
 ```bash
 ./ovly_upload_helper.sh Overlay.lvl1 main.ps-exe /dev/ttyUSB0